pragma-/pbot/doc/VirtualMachine.md

     <pragma-> sh echo hello
        <PBot> hello

+## Starting PBot VM again
+To start the PBot VM again, e.g. after a reboot:

+    cd applets/pbot-vm/host/bin
+    virsh snapshot-revert $PBOTVM_DOMAIN 1  # for each $PBOTVM_DOMAIN you need to start
+    ./vm-server

 ## Adding additional VMs
 You may add as many virtual machines as you like.
 The virtual machines can exist on different physical machines.
 Edit the [`vm-exec.json`](../applets/pbot-vm/host/config/vm-exec.json) configuration file with the details (IP addresses